Sambir

 We will begin our day by going to the police checkpoint in Machha Khola to have our permits checked.
 After that, we will follow the trail along a deep river gorge, hiking up and down rugged paths with some steep climbs.
 Soon, we will reach Tatopani.
 We can relax here and take a dip for relaxation.

 After a short rest, we will continue toward Yuri Bagar, which has beautiful views of Ganesh Himal and Shringi Himal.
 Along the way, we will pass a suspension bridge and go through villages where Gurung and Magar communities live.
+Here, we can watch locals go about their daily lives on small farms and in simple teahouses along the river.

 Itinerary Details